delawaremathguy/ShoppingList/README.md

 * The current code offers you the choice to see the shopping list either as one big list (use ShoppingListTabView1) or a sectioned-list with GroupedListStyle (use ShoppingListTabView2).  both seem to work fine, but with one edge-case bug still unresolved, but the code does have a work-around (see below and in the code).
 * About color: using color to distinguish different Locations is not a good UI, since a significant portion of users either cannot distinguish color or choose visually compatible colors very well.

 If you plan to play with or use this app, the app will start with an empty shopping list; from there you can create your own shopping items and locations associated with those items.
-That's always a problem: to get the sense of the app, you really want some data to work with.
-There's a boolean defined in Development.swift that, if set to true, will load up a sample shopping list with store locations at startup.
+To get the sense of the app, however, you really want some data to work with.
+So go to the Dev Tools tab and tap the "Load Sample Data" button, play with the app, then delete the data when you're finished with it.

 ## Some Things I'm Working On